 Collect stones to win, while leaving your opponent empty-handed!

-It sounds like a simple marble game, but Mancala has plenty of strategy involved!
-It reinforces STEM skills such as counting and strategic planning, combining these critical developmental focuses with a fun, easy-to-learn game.
+Mancala reinforces STEM skills such as counting and strategic planning, combining these critical developmental focuses with a fun, easy-to-learn game.
 It’s a great way to introduce students to counting-based strategy, critical thinking, and other essential cognitive skills.

 How to Play

-During this game, players collect stones by dropping them in their “mancala” at the end of the Mancala board.
+During this game, players collect stones by dropping them in their “mancala” at the end of the board.
 The board is set up with both mancalas empty, and all of the stones evenly distributed around the spaces on both sides of the board.
-To start, players flip a coin to see who goes first.

-The game ends when all stones have been deposited into both players’ mancalas or there are no more stones on one play’s side of the board!
-If one player runs out of stones, the other player takes all remaining stones on their side of the board and puts them in their mancala.
-Players count their mancala stones and whoever has more is the winner!
+The game ends when all stones are deposited into both players’ mancalas or there are no more stones on one side of the board!
+If one player runs out of stones, the other player takes all remaining stones on their side of the board and puts them in his/her mancala.
+Whoever has the most mancala stones is the winner!

-This folding mancala game includes a hinged wooden playing board, 48 marbles (stones), and instructions.
+Set includes a wooden playing board, 48 marbles (stones), and instructions.
 For 2 players, ages 6 and up.